-- Full-time enrollment for at least one year on valid F-1 status (except for graduate programs that require immediate CPT). - The CPT employment must be an integral part of a degree program or a requirement for a course for which students receive academic credit. - Students must have first received a qualifying job offer prior to submitting a CPT authorization request. - · The job offer must be in a student's major or field of study. - Students are responsible for submitting the Curriculum Practical Training Form (https://www.bethel.edu/international-programs/cpt/) in a timely manner.
-A minimum of two weeks is required prior to beginning any CPT employment to allow for registration. - The program director must recommend in writing the student's proposed CPT experience, verifying that it is curricular in nature. - You must receive prior authorization from Bethel's International Student Programs and Service Office (https://www.bethel.edu/international-programs/) and notification to the U.S. Citizenship and Immigration Service (USCIS).
+- Full-time enrollment for at least one year on valid F-1 status (except for graduate programs that require immediate CPT). - The CPT employment must be an integral part of a degree program or a requirement for a course for which students receive academic credit. - Students must have first received a qualifying job offer prior to submitting a CPT authorization request. - · The job offer must be in a student's major or field of study. - Students are responsible for submitting the Curriculum Practical Training Form in a timely manner.
+A minimum of two weeks is required prior to beginning any CPT employment to allow for registration. - The program director must recommend in writing the student's proposed CPT experience, verifying that it is curricular in nature. - You must receive prior authorization from Bethel's International Student Programs and Service Office and notification to the U.S. Citizenship and Immigration Service (USCIS).